Why complete the Functional Rehabilitation & Exercise Training after Stroke (FRETS) Course 2018?

 • You may use the credits as a prerequisite qualification for an application to the MSc in Special Populations at Middlesex University.

-You may also put your learning on this course forward towards the exciting new Rehabilitation MSc at Oxford Brookes University.
+You may also put your learning on this course forward towards this exciting Rehabilitation MSc at Oxford Brookes University.

 THE COURSE STRUCTURE